mclaeysb/allmaps/packages/render/README.md

 ### hasImageInfo

-Check if warpedMap has image info
+Check if this instance has image info

 ### loadImageInfo